I write stories to transport readers to new, exciting places. Welcome!

 The tennis team, Deputy Teig, and a homeless man try to keep the feisty sleuth safe, but the real killer stalks Packi as steadily as an alligator hunts its prey.

-Gator Bait – A Tennis Team Mystery is also available in e-book and paperback versions on Amazon, Barnes and Nobel, Centuries and Sleuths Bookstore, other retail outlets, and from the trunk of my car.
+Gator Bait – A Tennis Team Mystery is also available in e-book, paperback, and audio book versions on Amazon, Barnes and Nobel, Centuries and Sleuths Bookstore, other retail outlets, and from the trunk of my car.

 Gator Bait; Paperback novel

 Click on the Pay Pal button to buy your personally autographed copy.
 I will mail it to you in three business days.
 Be sure to email me at Jeanne2Meeks@aol.com, too, so I get your correct address.

 Jeanne Meeks’ fresh voice and captivating story will have you reading well into the night.